ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/ethernet.md

 Initially, the speed from the standard was 1 Mb/s but later standards increased it to first 10 Mb/s and later 100 Mb/s and 1 Gb/s.
 The latter two remain the most popular connection speeds today.

-Ethernet can use cable length for up to 100 meters.
+Ethernet works with cable lengths of up to 100 meters.
 When connected to a switch, Ethernet allows the maximum segment length to span 200 meters.

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/ethernet-segment.png)<span>Ethernet segment</span></span>

 ### Ethernet connection speeds

-Since introducing the initial standard, IEEE has improved the Ethernet by making it faster and cheaper and has released subsequent standards covering these improvements.
+Since introducing the initial standard, IEEE has improved Ethernet by making it faster and cheaper and has released subsequent standards covering these improvements.

 | Speed     | Name       | Standard     | Year | Description |
 |-----------|------------|--------------|------|-------------|